AntoniovanDijck/CAKE/README.md

 - Further optimization of knowledge graph construction algorithms and ontology.
 - Exploring the impact of real-time knowledge updates.
 - Exploring methods of knowledge management.
-- Exploring the impact of the top-k parameter of the retrieved knowledge on the quality of generated responses.
+- Investigating the impact of the top-k parameter of the retrieved knowledge on the quality of generated responses.
-- Implementing SAM-2 and Visual Question Answering Model (VQA) for multi-modal knowledge extraction.
+- Implementing SAM-2 and a Visual Question Answering Model (VQA) for multi-modal knowledge extraction.

 ## References
 For a comprehensive list of related research and citations, please refer to the **Bibliography** section in the thesis document.

 ## Acknowledgements
-I would like to express my sincere gratitude to my supervisors, **Dr. S. van Splunter** and **Dr. J. Helmus** , for their invaluable guidance and support throughout this research.
-Also a special thanks to Jesse for their insights and collaboration.
+I would like to express my sincere gratitude to my supervisors, **Dr. S. van Splunter** and **Dr. J. Helmus**, for their invaluable guidance and support throughout this research.
+Also, a special thanks to Jesse for his insights and collaboration.

 ### Author: Antonio Adrian Cornelis van Dijck
 **Student Number:** 12717673